 We want to present the best of Westfield State in everything we do.
 Because of that, communication is key to success.

 Our team can help identify the best approach to executing your project.
 Please read these project guidelines carefully to help us better serve you.
 Depending on the scope of your project, we will need a certain amount of time to complete your piece.
-So we can prepare and do our best work, please fill out a Marketing Work Request at least 6-8 weeks in advance.
+So we can prepare and do our best work, please fill out a Marketing & Communication Project Brief at least 6-8 weeks in advance.

 Identify your goals